-Sync licensing is an important driver, both creatively and financially, for artists, composers and producers.
-At a basic level, granting a sync and master license means to allow a third party to use the copyright and sound recording of a musical work in timed relation with visual media (ie. TV, Film, Ads, Trailers, Video Games, etc..).
+Sync licensing can be a significant creative and financial driver for artists, composers, and producers.
+At a basic level, granting a sync and recording license means to allow a third party to use the copyright and sound recording of a musical work in timed relation with visual media (ie. TV, Film, Ads, Trailers, Video Games, etc..).
 In my experience, sync is an art form that can add a dynamic layer to an artist’s story while also providing a significant revenue stream.

 Sync In The Modern Age

 It’s an exciting time to work in the music industry as more and more people have been enabled to create, independently distribute and market truly great music.
 However, this also means that the market is quite crowded.
 Sync can be one way to stand out, and, in this landscape, I think artists at any stage of their career should be thinking about it.

 The sync industry is built upon trusted creative relationships and knowing how to be at the right place at the right time.
 Music, at its core, is subjective.
 For that reason, artists and especially new artists, should not rely on sync as a sole source of revenue or marketing.
 Yet, I think that it’s imperative to align oneself with partners and companies that can put the music in the best place to succeed in this space.

 Knowing Your Worth and Doing the Research

 There are companies and teams in all areas of the music industry that specialize in syncing music: music publishers (that are actively pitching), sync houses, creative sync teams at labels and distribution companies, production music libraries, etc. Every artist is different and finding the right fit takes time and research.
 What is more important is understanding your value as an artist and asking questions when you do get to the table.